 Wade’s eyes narrowed.
 He meant his rail tracks, didn’t he?
 When were these guys there, and why hadn’t he heard of a fight?

 “Only because you were so slow with the oil!
-How long does it take to set a fuse?” the second man laughed.
+How long does it take to set a fuse?” the guard with the lisp and a heavy southern accent laughed.

 Wade blinked, and clenched his jaw.
 They’re the Red Devils.
 His trigger finger itched.
 These men were responsible for some of the attacks on the railway.
 They were probably the ones that had set the fire.
 He could take three of them out right now—but he knew that he shouldn’t.
 He had Anna with him, who had no weapon of her own on her.
 Any cross bullet could kill her.